SihanCai/BobSquad/ReadMe.md

 # Bob's Bus Tour

-Bob's Bus Tour is a website where you can learn about the systemic discrimination towards the black populatin that has ocurred throughout St. Louis history. **Please read before making contributions to this website.**
+Bob's Bus Tour is a website where you can learn about the systemic discrimination towards the black population that has ocurred throughout St. Louis history. **Please read before making contributions to this website.**

 ## Hosting